myappleguy/chef-minecraft/README.md

   - The sha256 checksum of minecraft_server.jar

 * `minecraft['xms']`
-  - The minimum ammount of ram java allow minecraft to consume, default `512M`
+  - The minimum ammount of ram java allow minecraft to consume, defaults to %40 of your total memory.

 * `minecraft['xmx']`
-  - The maximum ammount of ram java allow minecraft to consume, default `512M`
+  - The maximum ammount of ram java allow minecraft to consume, defaults to %60 of your total memory.

 * `minecraft['java-options']`
   - You can use this to pass additional options to java, default blank